 In both of my positions, the company has paid for any state licenses and associated fees that they request for me to obtain or renew that are outside of my state of residence.

 Is there work available in the summer?

 If there is, it's minimal.
 For companies that provide school-based services, there obviously isn't much work available in the summer, other than for students who qualify for Extended School Year services.
 Preference for those hours is usually given to the treating therapist during the school year.

 Do you feel isolated?
 Do you miss seeing people?

-No and no. As a school SLP, I work closely with a team of other SLPs at my school, general and special education teachers, other related service providers, and administrators.
+No, and no. As a school SLP, I work closely with a team of other SLPs at my school, general and special education teachers, other related service providers, and administrators.
 I am in communication (phone or video calls, e-mail, instant messaging, meetings, etc.) with them daily.
-Of course I'm also talking with students and parents throughout the day.
+Of course, I'm also talking with students and parents throughout the day.

-As you can see, most of these FAQs don't have a clear cut answer.
+As you can see, most of these FAQs don't have a clear-cut answer.
 Personally, I love telepractice and have never looked back after making the leap.
-But teletherapy isn't the right fit for every sLP, so it's important to weigh all the factors and make an informed choice.
+But teletherapy isn't the right fit for every SLP, so it's important to ask questions during the application/interview process and weigh all the factors to make an informed choice.

 Have a question that I didn't cover?
 Leave it in a comment and I'll add it to the post!